 If the pilot phase is successful our aim is to expand the project to enable more young people to benefit.

-We are grateful to the TSB Community Trust for seed funding for this initiative.
+We are grateful to the TOI Foundation for seed funding for this initiative.